mapircamera/Kernel/interfacing-with-kernel/software-interface/mcc/changing-camera-settings.md

 ![](/assets/kernel_settings.png)

-#### The Basics
-Any setting you want to change, simply select the camera you want to change setting for, and then modify the other fields and they will be saved automatically.
+To adjust a camera's settings, simply select the camera from the top drop-down and then adjust the setting fields within the red box labeled above.
+As you make changes they are saved to the camera automatically.

 ##[Exposure Mode](../exposure-mode.html)